Kaapeine/fkinematics/README.md

 # fkinematics
 A short MatLab program to compute forward kinematics given the D-H parameters of a robot.

-After seeing how tedious it is to deduce the forward kinematics expressions for the PUMA 560 robot, I was inspired to write this program that provides the required transforms between any two joint axes.
+After seeing how tedious it is to deduce the forward kinematics expressions for the PUMA 560 robot, I was inspired to write this program that provides the required transform.

 The program outputs a 4x4 transform matrix between the base frame {0} and the last frame {N} (wrist frame).
 There is also a snippet of code that is commented out which can provide the transform between any two axes, provided the entire D-H table is known.